oliver-oloughlin/kvdex/README.md

   }),
   // Nested collections
   nested: {
-    strings: (ctx) => ctx.collection<string>().build(),
+    strings: collection<string>().build(),
   }
 })
 ```

-The schema definition defines collection builder functions (or nested schema definitions) which receive a builder context.
+The schema definition contains collection builders, or nested schema definitions.
 Standard collections can hold any type adhering to KvValue (string, number, array, object...), large collections can hold strings, arrays and objects, while indexable collections can only hold types adhering to Model (objects).
 For indexable collections, primary (unique) and secondary (non-unique) indexing is supported.
 Upon building a collection, a custom id generator function can be set which will be used to auto-generate ids when adding documents to the collection.

 ## Collection Methods